Copyright © 2017

 Memories started to come back to him.
 The last thing he remembered was being carried through the hatch of a maintenance airlock, manhandled by a security team down to the brig.
 But this wasn't the brig.

-Going a little further than he had wanted, the track came to a sudden end in what appeared to be the middle of nowhere.
-He could see nothing in any direction in between the double skin of the hull—he was running dark, as was the current team protocol, so seeing nothing was pretty normal—but he now realised he was way off course.
-If his team needed to find him or mount a rescue, he wouldn't be on any of the tracks he was meant to be travelling; he would be truly lost.
-He was seriously thinking of breaking protocol and putting his torch on to light the area and get some very much needed information on his surroundings.
-Mentally, he kicked himself for being so nosey.
-Did he really need to take this track?
+Going a little further than he had wanted, the track had come to a sudden end in what appeared to be the middle of nowhere.
+He could see nothing in any direction in between the double skin of the hull.
+He had been running dark, as was the current team protocol, so seeing nothing was pretty normal, but he had then realised he was way off course.
+If his team had needed to find him or mount a rescue, he wouldn't have been on any of the tracks he was meant to have been travelling; he would have been truly lost.
+He had been seriously thinking of breaking protocol and putting his torch on to light the area and get some very much needed information on his surroundings.
+Mentally, he had kicked himself for being so nosey.
+Had he really needed to take this track?
 No. He should have just stayed the course and reported it.
 They may have been able to do something together later; better than wandering off on your own.
-He turned to head back.
+He had turned to head back.

 That's when they had stunned him and locked out his suit.
 When he had been contacted by the person he now knew to be St John, Endeavour's head of security, St John had been acting a part, colluding with him to warn him of danger.
 But it was more a probe for information and a delaying tactic to allow the security team time to get to him before he could do anything to escape.

 It had worked.
 He was furious with himself and had stayed tight-lipped and unbending in the face of all their questioning.
 They had beaten him, they had drugged him, they had questioned him relentlessly without the chance for rest or sleep.
 He had fallen back on his training and told them little bits here and there to keep himself alive, nothing more, and nothing more than they already knew.
 He smiled at himself.
 He took his successes where he could.